Mayank447/Pseudo-Spectral-Discretization/README.md

-spectra should not use `self.eigenvalues` internally but `self._eigenvalues` (or wherever the data is actually stored) because `self.eigenvalues` is public interface which is overridden when applying the `Identity` spectrum.
+spectra should not use `self.eigenvalues` internally but `self._eigenvalues` (or wherever the data is actually stored) because `self.eigenvalues` is public interface which is overridden when applying another spectrum on top.